Hudson Motor Car Company: 1946–1953

 As the post-war marketplace shifted from a seller's to a buyer's market the smaller U.S. automakers, such as Hudson and Nash, found it increasingly difficult to compete with the Big Three (Ford, GM and Chrysler) during the 1950s.
 A sales war between Ford and General Motors conducted during 1953 and 1954 had left little business for the much smaller "independent" automakers trying to compete against the standard models offered by the domestic Big Three.
-The Big Three could afford constant development and styling changes, so that their cars looked fresh every year, whereas the smaller manufacturers could only afford gradual changes.
-Hudson's once-innovative "step-down" unit-body construction, while sturdy and innovative, also made restyling difficult and expensive.
-Although Hudsons dominated racing during this period, their feats did little to affect showroom traffic.
-Sales fell each year from 1951 until 1954 and only Korean War military contracts kept the company afloat.
-On March 20, 1954, the Hudson Motor Car Company reported a loss of $10,411,060 in 1953 as compared with a profit of $8,307,847 in 1952.
+The Big Three initiated annual styling changes, so that their cars looked fresh every year, whereas the smaller manufacturers could only afford gradual changes.
+The unit-body construction used by Hudson was difficult and expensive to change.
+Although Hudsons dominated racing during this period, their feats did little to affect showroom traffic despite incorporating their NASCAR success into a marketing campaign known as "Win on Sunday, Sell on Monday".
+Sales fell each year from 1951 until 1954, and only Korean War military contracts kept the company solvent.
+The Hudson Motor Car Company reported a loss of $10,411,060 in 1953 as compared with a profit of $8,307,847 in 1952.

 After the company's high-priced Jet compact car line failed to capture buyers in its second straight year, Hudson CEO A.E.
 Barit engaged with George W. Mason, CEO of Nash-Kelvinator (makers of Nash and Rambler) to discuss the possibility of a merger with Nash.
 Mason already had the vision of merging the four independent automakers (Nash, Hudson, Packard, and Studebaker) into one company to compete with the Big Three, having floated the idea as early as 1946 with Packard to no avail.
 Mason had previously discussed the idea with Barit in 1952.
 On 14 January 1954 an agreement was reached and Nash and Hudson executives took the first steps to bring the two companies together.